 Difference between boxing and unboxing in C#

 C# programming is a strongly-typed language.
-This is a most important concept you always get asked in your job interviews that difference between boxing and unboxing in c#.net.
+This is the most important concept you always get asked in your job interviews that difference between boxing and unboxing in c#.net.

 Casting is when you convert a basic type to another basic type (like from an int to a long), or when you change the type of a reference (like from List<int> to IEnumerable<int>)